mesmerizedchild/mch-carousel/README.md

   </script>
   </pre>
 ```

-... and here is a fully-fledged [**demo page**](http://www.mesmerizedchild.eu/mch-carousel/mch-carousel-demo/).
+More information in the [documentation](docs/index.html).

 ## Dependencies
 * The following JavaScript library must be included for MCh Carousel to work properly:
   * [**jQuery 2.1.4**](https://jquery.com/)
-    You may add:
-    ```
-    <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>
-    ```
-    to your HTML in order to include jQuery from a well-known CDN.

 * The following JavaScript library should be included if you need cross-browser support for mousewheel and trackpad in MCh Carousel:
   * [**jQuery Mouse Wheel Plugin 3.1.13**](https://github.com/jquery/jquery-mousewheel)
-    You may add:
-    ```
-    <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/jquery-mousewheel/3.1.13/jquery.mousewheel.min.js"></script>
-    ```
-    to your HTML in order to include jquery-mousewheel from a well-known CDN.

 If you need support for earlier versions of jQuery and/or the jQuery Mouse Wheel Plugin, let me know [although support for jQuery 1.x is out of the question...]
 If you have successfully tested [or not!] the carousel with another version of jQuery and/or the mousewheel plugin, also let me know.
 Support for later version of jQuery should be available shortly after they are released, and will be documented here.

 ## Browser support
 As a rule of thumb, MCh Carousel will work on any browser supported by jQuery 2.1.4 [see [https://jquery.com/browser-support/](https://jquery.com/browser-support/) for more information].
+See the [list of supported browsers](docs/supported-browsers.html) for more information.
 It has been tested successfully on the latest versions [as of August 2015] of:
 * Google Chrome [Windows 7, Windows 10, Mac OS X Yosemite, Ubuntu 14.02 and Android]
 * Mozilla Firefox [Windows 7, Windows 10, Mac OS X Yosemite, Ubuntu 14.02 and Android]
 * Internet Explorer [Windows 7 and Windows 10]
 * Microsoft Edge [Windows 10]
-* Opera [Windows 7, Windows 10, Ubuntu 14.02 and Android]
+* Opera [Windows 7, Windows 10, Mac OS X Yosemite, Ubuntu 14.02 and Android]
 * Safari [Mac OS X Yosemite]
 * UC Browser [Windows 7, Windows 10 and Android]
 If your experience is [quite] different, then let me know.